lennax/blackironhack2016/README.md

 Additional Information
 ----------------------
 In the description section, items marked with an uppercase Y are functional while items marked with a lowercase y have not been implemented.

+The URL provided for climate data online was not detailed enough to easily find the REST API.
+This is largely due to poor design of the NOAA website.
+I did not know the REST API existed until I saw it in another participant's README.